AndreyMashukov/autotrade.cloud/README.md

 This is manual for crypto trading bot https://autotrade.cloud

 ### Shortly about used technologies:
-Golang, Redis, Websocket, MySQL, Docker (+custom deploy system based on Docker API for Golang)
+Golang, Redis, Websocket, MySQL, Docker (+custom deploy system based on Docker API for Golang), Testify (for Unit testing)

 # How does it work?